 ## [1] "Nkulumane, Bulawayo, Zimbabwe" "St Marys, Chitungwiza, Zimbabwe" "Glenview, Harare, Zimbabwe" "Hatcliffe, Harare, Zimbabwe" "Kuwadzana, Harare, Zimbabwe" "Hauna, Manicaland, Zimbabwe"

-Note that we are using the site variable to locate the place.
-Alternatively, we could include the name variable to get the more precise location of the health facility.
+variable to get the more precise location of the health facility.
 Google knows the locations of many health facilities in Zimbabwe by name.
 However, Google might not find the location if it is too specific, so we would have to do some cleaning and run a few rounds of geocoding until all locations could be found.
-For now, let’s just use site to get the approximate location.
-This will be adequate for a national-level static map.
+For now, let’s just use site

 # Now try geocoding